autarctechelias/Joulie-16-LCD/README.md

 × Raspberry Pi

+× Class 10 Micro SD Card with at least 4GB

+## Optional HW:

 × 20x4 I2C LCD

 × 3.3V to 5V Level shifter

-× Class 10 Micro SD Card with at least 4GB

 ×Jumper wires and/or a small circuit board